-NHTSA is leading in the studies for vehicle safety and driving behaviour, as they get their data from the National Centre for Statistics and Analysis (NCSA), an office of the National Highway Traffic Safety Administration.
+NHTSA is leading in the studies for vehicle safety and driving behaviour, as they get their data from the National Center for Statistics and Analysis (NCSA).
 Thus, a wide range of analytical and statistical support is provided to them, allowing for the creation of the advanced standards.
 The following recommendations are based on what NHTSA has learned through its internal applied research as well as from stakeholder experiences shared with NHTSA.
 These recommendations do not form an exhaustive list of actions necessary for securing automotive computing systems, and not all items may be applicable in each case [14].